CameronCSS/CameronCSS/README.md

 ## 👋 Hi there!
 I'm Cameron
 A Data Analyst transitioning into Data Engineering who specializes in squeezing every ounce of insight from data.
-I have the most experience in Python and Postgres have worked on projects all across the data spectrum.
+I have the most experience in Python and Postgres but I have worked on projects all across the data spectrum.

 Skills and Knowledge:
 - Python